tolavolaoke/sg-project-2/README.md

 To use this app:
 * Clone the [repository](https://github.com/tolaoke/sg-project-2.git)
 * In the command line `npm install` (this will install all the necessary dependancies stored in the `package.json` file)
-* To use locally you will need to run the seed file (pre-created data for users and movies) with this command in the terminal `npm run seed`.
+* To use locally you will need to run the seed file (pre-created data for movies and reviews) with this command in the terminal `npm run seed`.
 * In order to spin up the server the following command must be inputted to the terminal `npm run nodemon`.

 ## Functions
-* In order to create a user enter a first name, last name and email in the New User form, and press create.
+* In order to create a movie enter a title, genre, image link from google, select the genre and release year date in the New movie form, and press create.
+Similar to this to create a review enter the name, comment and rating.
-* The app allows the user to edit and delete their details
+* The app allows the user to edit and delete their movies
-* The user can also add their favourite movies

 ##Technologies Used
 * The server is running with [`node.js`](https://nodejs.org/en/)